Caden64/blog/src/data/RustForRustaceans.md

 ---
-title: The start of Rust for Rustaceans
+title: The boring bit
 author: What counts as a real name
 description: The start of Rust for Rustaceans
 preview: Rust has a lot of amazing features
 date: 11/7/2022
 slug: "irp1"
 ---

+***Python is used as an example of high level programing in comparison to the low level system programing Rust is designed for***

 ## What makes Rust different